tushar-droid/rock-paper-scissors/README.md

 # rock-paper-scissors
-The OG rock paper scissors game
+The OG rock paper scissors game in the Console